triple-eh/MyWell/README.md

 so that it can add additional context about the sensation.
 - As a user, I want to know how often I make daily entries, so that I know whether I find the app useful.
-- As a user, I want to know how I felt in the last week and month, so that I can learn about myself.
+- As a user, I want to know how I felt in the last month, so that I can learn about myself.
-- As a user, I want to review the entry for a particular day, so that I can remember how I felt.
+- As a user, I want to review past entries, so that I can remember how I felt.